-A bright entryway is inviting, but without a storm door, an entry door must remain shut, blocking natural light.
-Long foyers are especially susceptible to being dark and dreary.
+A bright entryway is inviting, but without a storm door, entryways can end up dark and dreary.

-Installing a storm door allows you to leave your front door open, allowing natural light to create a bright and welcoming space.
+Installing a storm door allows you to leave your front door open so natural light comes through the storm door and creates a bright and welcoming space.

-But we get it - when you heave a sigh and flop down on the couch after a long day at work you don’t want to feel a cold draft!
+When you heave a sigh and flop down on the couch after a long day at work, the last thing you want to feel is a cold draft!

 A storm door minimizes the cold drafts you feel in your house by adding an extra layer of protection to your entryway.

-And beyond temperature, storm doors improve the air quality in your home.
-They also prevent the growth of mold and reduce the amount of dust, dirt, and insects that get into your house.
+And beyond temperature, storm doors improve the air quality in your home, prevent mold growth, and reduce the dust, dirt, and insects that get into your house.